microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/src/00-setup.md

-# Setup For Self-Guided Learners
+# Setup Instructions for demos

-Use this guide if you are working on these labs on your own at home!

----

 ## 📋 1.
 Pre-Requisites